 Are you the creator of How I Met Your Mother (the early seasons), for you are making me laugh.

 I've talked to a lot of MFA program faculty over the years, and asked about their program's success in generating writers who go on to some measure of success with writing.
 They all say the same thing.
 (After hemming and hawing and telling me about how they really teach "critical thinking within the field of humanities that come into play in any job" and "conveying the aesthetic of high artistic integrity" and something about "you should study what you love and let the rest fall into place".)
 The numbers are abysmal.
 Unless you're in a program like Iowa City, Ann Arbor, Madison, Brown, Cornell or some other program on the short list of awesomesauce, the number of writers who will go on to make a career from creative writing is something like one in every four or five batches of graduates.
 Not one in every four or five students, mind you.
 One person in every four or five graduating classes.
 1% would be a Scrooge-on-Christmas-morning generous estimate.
 It's more like half a percent...or less.
-With programs LIKE Iowa and Ann Arbor, it is difficult to claim correlation proves causation as their programs are so hard to get into, it requires some pretty fierce dedication to writing just to be there.
+With programs LIKE Iowa and Ann Arbor, it is difficult to claim correlation proves causation as their programs are so hard to get into, it requires some pretty fierce dedication to writing and self-selection bias just to be there.

 Fuck, the faculty at SFSU are still bragging about Anne Rice.
 She graduated before most of them even got there.

 Lots of students publish a short story or two (I'm told that number is roughly around 25%) and a few even publish a single novel through small press (which doesn't pay) but very few keep writing after graduation and a fraction of a percentage of MFA graduates ever make money at it.
 Most take their MFA's and go manage restaurants or sell real estate.
 Many end up writing in some other capacity like freelance writing or tech writing, but not creative writing.
 Some get into the Creative Writing field as publishers, editors, or literary events managers but do very little of their own writing.
 A few will try to get into academia where they will compete with dozens, perhaps hundreds, of their peers for a single position.
-They will then struggle to be faculty instead of lecturer and make tenure essentially by outlasting their colleagues in a years long endurance race where they must tolerate the intense demands of their position teaching undergrads while making less than the janitors who can't seem to vacuum the whole carpet to save their lives.
+They will then struggle to be faculty instead of lecturer and make tenure essentially by outlasting their colleagues in a years long endurance race where they must tolerate the intense demands of their position teaching undergrads while making less than the janitors.
 They will be tested against each other in various "Survivor-esque" trials like power ass kissing and how fast they can tell undergrads that science fiction isn't real literature.
 They will also be up against a flood of recent graduates of the newly formed PhD of Creative Writing programs that are starting to pop up, so they may not even be considered to have the terminal degree appropriate to teach college within a few more years.

 The average MFA publishes "a couple" of short stories, and I am assured that this is very much an average as most MFA students publish nothing (just wanting to get their degree and get out) and the occasional student publishes several.
 These are usually submitted to literary journals, which are prestigious publications with fierce gatekeepers who make Cerberus look cute and fluffy.
 These journals are mostly purchased by other MFA students, graduates, proud mothers, and supportive friends and are very much "literary" in focus.
 Esoteric would be a kind word.
 "Experimental or Avant Guarde" is more common.
 You can imagine what it's called outside the very insular world of literary fiction.
 I kind of like it myself, in small doses, but it's easy to see why it doesn't have much mainstream appeal.
 It is not because of the myth that there's no money in good writing either, as the sales for Catcher in the Rye or Catch 22 can attest to.